Perugina

 Perugina's registered office has been in Milan since 1988, but the production plants and the Chocolate School are located in Perugia.

 History

 The company was formed in 1907 by Francesco Buitoni, Annibale Spagnoli, Leone Ascoli and Francesco Andreani.
 It was founded in the town of Perugia, which is located in the Umbria region of central Italy.
-A great deal in Perugina's success is attributed to Luisa Spagnoli, who created the chocolate brand Perugina and played the paramount role in the chocolate factory setup and further development.
+A great deal of Perugina's success is attributed to Luisa Spagnoli, who created the chocolate brand Perugina and played the paramount role in the chocolate factory setup and further development.

 The company was introduced to the United States at the 1939 World's Fair in New York City, and since became known for producing fine chocolates.
 Perugina also opened a retail store on Fifth Avenue in New York City circa 1939.

 Products

 The company produces a wide array of chocolate and food products, including chocolate bars, hard candy, nougat, and biscotti.
 During Easter-time, a major product is chocolate Easter eggs wrapped in colorful aluminium paper.

 In the late 1990s, Alitalia painted one of its Boeing 747s in a special Baci livery.